 Nautical activities on the Danube

-Do you prefer action to contemplation?
-The Danube is an ideal playground to exercise a little and try out water sports!
+prefer action to contemplation, the Danube is an ideal playground to exercise a little and try out water sports!
 You’ll get away from the city, discover another side of Hungary and take a deep breath of fresh air in the middle of nature!

 👉 or more info: stand up paddle on the Danube OR canoe on the Danube + hike

 👉 Skip the lines: book your tickets and visits in advance!